 Key Concepts for Leveraging Chronic Absence During the Coronavirus Pandemic

-Embedded across the four phases are strategies for using chronic absence and other data to address the deep systemic inequities exposed and exacerbated by the coronavirus.
-The crisis lays bare that many students and families are living paycheck to paycheck, with limited access to sufficient food, stable housing or health care and no savings to fall back on after a sudden loss in income.
+The pandemic has exposed the harsh reality that many students and families are living paycheck to paycheck, with limited access to sufficient food, stable housing or health care, and no savings to fall back on after a sudden loss in income.
 Distance learning also shines a spotlight on the many families who don’t own a computer or lack quality internet service so children can benefit from virtual learning.
-The disproportionate impact of the coronavirus on African Americans illustrates the long-term health effects of unequal access to resources due to racism.
-Chronic absence has always been, and still is, a sign that students and their families struggle with these challenges.
+The disproportionate impact of the coronavirus on Black, Latinx and Native American communities illustrates the long-term health effects of unequal access to resources due to racism.

 Some students and families have not been in touch with their schools during the pandemic.
 We've developed a list of ideas and strategies for making this connection.

 Strategies for Connecting with Students and Families

 High chronic absence levels also signal the need for extra support to particular students or investments that are needed to address systemic problems.
 The best results occur when there is an intentional effort to avoid blaming students and families for the lack of attendance or participation.